Infinite torsion in Griffiths groups: Introduction

 \section{Introduction}

-The Griffiths group $\Griff^i(X)$ of a smooth complex projective variety $X$ is the group of homologically trivial cycles of codimension $i$ modulo algebraic equivalence.
+The Griffiths group $\Griff^i(X)$ of a smooth complex projective variety $X$ is the group of homologically trivial codimension $i$ cycles modulo algebraic equivalence.
 This is a countable abelian group which is a basic invariant of $X$.
 However, detecting whether a given homologically trivial cycle is nontrivial in the Griffiths group is a subtle problem.
+For instance, the isomorphism type of the abelian group $\Griff^i(X)$ is not known in any nontrivial example.

 Griffiths \cite{griffiths} used his transcendental Abel--Jacobi maps to construct the first example of a smooth complex projective variety with nontrivial Griffiths group.
 Clemens \cite{clemens} combined Griffiths' approach with a degeneration argument to show that in fact $\Griff^i(X)\otimes \Q$ may be an infinite dimensional $\Q$-vector space for any $i\geq 2$.
+This showed that Griffiths groups are in general not finitely generated modulo torsion.

-Improving earlier results of Schoen \cite{schoen-modn} and Rosenschon--Srinivas \cite{RS}, Totaro \cite{totaro-chow} showed that $\Griff^i(X)/\ell$ may for $i\geq 2$ be infinite for any prime $\ell$ (including in particular $\ell=2$).
-These results rely on Griffiths' method, a theorem of Bloch--Esnault \cite{BE} and ideas from Nori's proof \cite{nori-2} of Clemens' theorem.
+Improving earlier results of Schoen \cite{schoen-modn} and Rosenschon--Srinivas \cite{RS}, Totaro \cite{totaro-chow} showed that $\Griff^i(X)/\ell$ may for $i\geq 2$ be infinite for any prime $\ell$.
+These results rely on Griffiths' method, a theorem of Bloch--Esnault \cite{BE}, and ideas from Nori's proof \cite{nori-2} of Clemens' theorem.

-The present paper uses refined unramified cohomology, recently introduced in \cite{Sch-torsion1}, to detect nontrivial elements in the Griffiths group, and in particular those elements that are annihilated by Griffiths' Abel--Jacobi map.
-The idea is that the cohomological interpretations of several cycle groups given in \cite{Sch-torsion1} allow one to use cohomological tools (most notably Poincar\'e duality) that are not available within the framework of Chow groups.